claramrk/nextjs-ecommerce-shop2/README.md

 Our ecommerce store uses a PostgreSQL database to store and manage product and order data.
 We connect to and query information from this database to provide users with an efficient shopping experience.

 TypeScript and JSDoc
-To enhance the maintainability and robustness of our code, we employ TypeScript for type-safe development and provide JSDoc comments to document React props.
+To enhance the maintainability and robustness of our code, we employ TypeScript for type-safe development.

 SEO
 Our ecommerce store is optimized for search engines with titles and meta descriptions on all pages.
-This helps improve the visibility of our store on search engines, leading to more potential customers.